-The tests directory contains a few simple tests of the H5Z-ZFP filter some of which also serve as decent examples.
+The tests directory contains a few simple tests of the H5Z-ZFP filter.

 The test client, test_write.c is compiled a couple of different ways.
 One target is test_write_plugin which demonstrates the use of this filter as a standalone plugin.
 The other target, test_write_lib, demonstrates the use of the filter as an explicitly linked library.
-By default, these test a simple 1D array with and without ZFP compression using either the Generic Interface (for plugin) or the Properties Interface (for library).
+These test a simple 1D array with and without ZFP compression using either the Generic Interface (for plugin) or the Properties Interface (for library).
 You can use the code there as an example of using the ZFP filter either as a plugin or as a library.
-However, these also include some advanced usages for 4D and 6D, time-varying (e.g. extendible) datasets.
 The command test_write_lib help or test_write_plugin help will print a list of the example's options and how to use them.